nlp-group-project/.github/profile/README.md

 ## Next Steps
-- Explore bigrams and trigrams.
+- Explore quadgrams.
-- Visualize the bigrams and trigrams via word clouds.
+- Visualize the quadgrams via word clouds and bar plots.

+## Recommendations
+- We recommend that those interested in shoe marketing use the results of this project to bolster or enhance the jargon they use.

 ## Steps To Reproduce
 1. Clone this Repository.